top of page

 Using tools and apps like To-do-list or Google Calendar can help students stay organized and prioritize their tasks efficiently.
 For instance, dedicating specific hours each week for studying and working can foster a healthier work-life balance.

 Additionally, many universities offer workshops or seminars focused on time management.
-Participating in these can help students improve their organizational skills, further supporting their academic progress.
+Participating in these can help students improve their organisational skills, further supporting their academic progress.

 The Long-Term Benefits of Studying Abroad